 The course is offered in conjunction with the Biostatistics Collaboration of Australia (BCA)

-i) Explain the core dogma of molecular biology and the central ideas of population genetics
+1. Explain the core dogma of molecular biology and the central ideas of population genetics

-ii) Access appropriate web based sources for data, and download the data in suitable format, when given a problem which requires genome or proteome data for its solution.
+2. Access appropriate web based sources for data, and download the data in suitable format, when given a problem which requires genome or proteome data for its solution.

-iii) Understand and apply core bioinformatics techniques for the analysis of DNA and protein sequence data, such as global sequence alignment, BLAST, Hidden Markov Models, evolutionary models and phylogenetic tree fitting
+3. Understand and apply core bioinformatics techniques for the analysis of DNA and protein sequence data, such as global sequence alignment, BLAST, Hidden Markov Models, evolutionary models and phylogenetic tree fitting

 The first component of the course is an introduction to various topics of elementary molecular biology and population genetics.
 Conducting database searches (of DNA, RNA, amino acids and proteins databases) is one of the most common tasks in bioinformatics, so a grounding in these methods is provided.